KxSystems/docs-v1/docs/ref/filewords.md

 Syntax: `hdel x`

-Where `x` id a file or folder or symbol, deletes it.
+Where `x` is a file or folder symbol, deletes it.
 ```q
 q)hdel`:test.txt   / delete test.txt in current working directory
 `:test.txt